db23ai/Linux-configuration-troubleshooting/README.md

-Configure NFS Server and Client in CentOS/RHEL 7
+Configure NFS Server and Client in Linux Server

 -- Execute all steps using root user